First Date (Blink-182 song): Commercial performance

-"First Date" was first released as a single on September 24, 2001, in Australia, then was serviced to US alternative radio in early 2002.
+Commercially, "First Date" became another international hit for blink-182.
+It was first released as a single on September 24, 2001, in Australia, then was serviced to US alternative radio in early 2002.
 It debuted on Billboards Modern Rock Tracks chart in the issue dated February 2, 2002, at position 25; it began collecting significant airplay two weeks later.
 It first entered the top ten in the week ending March 16, and reached its peak at number six during the week of April 6, where it remained for four weeks.
 It dropped out of the top ten in the week ending May 11, and fell off the ranking after 25 weeks, on July 27, 2002.
+It also reached number six on the Bubbling Under Hot 100, while also entering the Hot 100 Airplay chart.

+Internationally, the song charted across Europe and Oceania, reaching number 25 in Scotland, number 31 on the UK Singles Chart, and the top 50 in Australia, Ireland, and Sweden.
+It also entered the national charts in Austria, France, Germany, and Switzerland.